 The Danger of a Skylight Leak

-What’s the worst thing about getting a skylight?
+What’s the worst thing about getting a traditional skylight?
 It’s probably the threat of having a skylight leak.
 Australia’s weather ranges from calm sunny days to hailstorms, or even cyclones in the tropics.
 Most homes are built to withstand the worst that Australia’s temperamental climate can throw at it.
 Yet roof skylights aren’t always built with hail or severe weather in mind.
 In a severe hailstorm, hail the size of golf balls can cause serious damage to your property.
 The risk of having a skylight leaking into your home is compounded if the skylight is damaged.
 On the right is an image taken after a tropical storm in Queensland—just take a look!

 As a result, investing in a skylight is an attractive way to bring natural sunlight into your home.
 Naturally, it also poses a significant structural risk with it.
 If you live in tropical regions, this risk is increased given the infrequent cyclones that batter our coastline.
 A leaking skylight simply isn’t an effective skylight!